+Control Command and Response

-The Control Command and Response address type allows users to send a string command and receive a string response to and from the device.
-As such, users can send commands to the device that are not directly supported by the driver.
+The Command address allows the user to send a string command and receive a string response to and from the device.
+This allows the user to send any command to the device, including commands not directly supported by the driver.
 This tag is only available to users logged in at the Administrator level; otherwise, write operations will return an error.
-Binary data is not supported.

-Caution: It is recommended that users be careful when performing write operations using the Command address.
+• Caution: Perform Write operations using the Command address with caution.